 - Verify that the email address is correct: This is the most common error that most of us commit.
 It is advisable to double-check the email address that is entered.
 You might get a few error messages when the email address is incorrect, like ‘the user ‘XXX’ does not exist on this system’ or ‘DNS error: Domain name not found.
 When the error message states about the domain name, it refers to the part after ‘@’, and when the error message is about the user, it is the first part i.e. before ‘@’.

 - Make sure your settings are correct: When your email is configured for the first time, it takes you through different steps.
-Ensure that the settings are correct and it can be done easily by clicking on “Accountà Settings”.
+Ensure that the settings are correct, and it can be done easily by clicking on “Accountà Settings”.

 - IP on block list: This again is something that cannot be solved from our end.
-Sometimes, the servers through which we are sending mails may have been on few block lists.
+Sometimes, the servers through which we are sending emails may have been on a few block lists.
 These are generally used to avoid spam mails.
 The error message you get might be purely technical, but if you see some part of the message stating “block”, it is worth trying to send the mail again.

 If these do not solve the issue, you need to talk to your customer support or if it is an office network, talk to the concerned technical team to solve the issue.
-Make sure to record all the error messages or screen shots of the error that you received, so that it will be easier for them to resolve the issue.
+Make sure to record all the error messages or screenshots of the error that you received so that it will be easier for them to resolve the issue.

-Logitrain delivers the best IT Training Courses, for more information please visit www.logitrain.com.au or call 1800 159 151.
+Logitrain delivers the best IT Training Courses; for more information, please visit www.logitrain.com.au or call 1800 159 151.